fekri600/cloud-connectivity-check/README.md

 # Cloud Connectivity Check (Terraform + AWS)

-This repository provides a Terraform-based solution for verifying **network and service connectivity** between cloud components in AWS.
-It includes modular Terraform code and helper scripts to provision infrastructure, perform connectivity diagnostics, and collect test logs via AWS Systems Manager (SSM).
+This repository provides a Terraform-based solution for verifying network and service connectivity between cloud components in AWS.
+It includes modular Terraform code and helper scripts to provision infrastructure, perform connectivity diagnostics, and collect test logs—fully automated using AWS Systems Manager (SSM) documents.

 ---

-## 🧪 Purpose
+## Purpose

 The **Cloud Connectivity Check** helps validate the following:

-- ✅ EC2 instance reachability to **RDS (MySQL)** on port `3306`
+-  EC2 instance reachability to **RDS (MySQL)** on port `3306`
-- ✅ EC2 connectivity to **Redis** on port `6379`
+-  EC2 connectivity to **Redis** on port `6379`
-- ✅ Proper functioning of **IAM-based RDS authentication**
+-  Proper functioning of **IAM-based RDS authentication**
-- ✅ EC2 instance **internet access**
+-  EC2 instance **internet access**
-- ✅ Collection of test results via **SSM and CloudWatch Logs**
+-  Collection of test results via **SSM and CloudWatch Logs**

 ---

-## 📁 Repository Structure
+##  Repository Structure

 ```
 cloud-connectivity-check/